Planet

 Inside our stores and offices we have set up eco-friendly initiatives and energy efficient technologies.
 We have been busy retrofitting LED lighting for significantly lowered energy consumption and to promote longer-lasting lighting than the traditional options.
 We also work with all our stores to recycle and manage the disposal of waste more sustainably.

 In order to track energy consumption more closely, we have been installing BMS monitoring system (Building Management Systems) in our main European flagship stores and corporate sites.
-We increased our BMS by 78% from 2020 to 2021, covering 50 of our store and corporate locations in 2021,
+We increased our BMS covering 100 of our store and corporate locations in 2023.

-When we drill down into our energy use across Gucci’s worldwide stores, offices and warehouses in 2021, 93% of it is renewable energy with a target to reach 100% in 2022.
+When we drill down into our energy use across Gucci’s worldwide stores, offices and warehouses in 2021, we reached the 100% of renewable energy consumption in 2022 for all our direct operations in accordance with RE100’s guidelines.
 To support this transition we incorporated solar technology at both of our Italian headquarters in Florence and Milan, outfitting the rooftops with photovoltaic paneling, which directly converts sunlight into usable green electricity for these sites.

 Read more about our efficiency programs in place in our stores.